Kay Formanek | Harness the power of diversity

 I recommend doing this because diversity of opinion is good, and you can learn a lot by learning how to work together.
 As you begin applying for jobs, you can do research on each company’s diversity track record.
 More and more companies are publishing their diversity charter and metrics on their websites.
 Know that equal work requires equal pay – this is your right, and it is protected by law.
 Last but not least, dare to speak up and challenge stereotypes in your everyday life.

-What tips do you have for dealing with unconscious bias and stereotypes in the workplace?
+Kay Formanek's tips on dealing with unconscious bias and stereotypes in the workplace

 My most important tip is to never restrict yourself because of your own unconscious bias.
 These are often the most harmful and limiting barriers because they are hard-coded into our being and our brain.
 For example, you may have an unconscious belief that digital jobs are reserved mostly for men.
 This is not true.
 However, if we hold false beliefs, then we will unwittingly filter out some wonderful career opportunities.
 So be sure to confront your own biases and don’t limit yourself.